jversoza/p4a-spring-16-examples/p4a-class26/notes.md

     * modules used
     * location and name of classes / decorators and purpose
     * location of list comprehension
+    * what would go in readme (how to run)... including usernames, etc.
     * list tutorials or existing projects that code is based off of (more than a couple of lines)
         * again, majority of your code should be your own
         * fine to base stuff off of homework or in class examples
         * but make sure code is not just a repeat of a single assignment or example
+    * "happy path" ... direct me on how to use your applications

 Optional Assignment
 -----